osm-search/Nominatim/docs/library/Result-Handling.md

 # Result handling

-The search functions of the Nominatim API always return a result object that contains the full raw information about the place that is available in the database.
+The search functions of the Nominatim API always return a result object with the raw information about the place that is available in the database.
 This section discusses data types used in the results and utility functions that allow further processing of the results.